bobdouma/pwSEM/README.md

 If things do not work
 Step 1

-Read the error messages and make sure all packages dependencies are installed and loaded, especially package lavaan and ggm.
+Read the error messages and make sure all packages dependencies are installed and loaded, especially package mgcv and ggm.
 If a message says that a package could not be loaded, try installing it manually by typing:

 # manually installing a dependencies
 install.packages("packagename")